1) Turning Sunshine Into Wine At Sunset Hills Vineyard (Loudoun, Virginia)

 Lake Arenal Brewery recommends you try their “Chili Birra,” made from a classic golden ale base and infused with chiles campana straight from the hotel garden.
 This beer captures the delicate flavor of a hot chili without the spiciness.

-What’s your favorite sustainable beer, wine or spirit?
-We’d love to hear in the comments below!
+What’s your favorite sustainable beer, wine, or spirit?

 Latest posts by Katie Foote (see all)

 - 8 Outstanding Conservation Safaris Around The World - Apr 12, 2022